Thursday, 22 December 2011

 Oxfam is looking for a new Head of Research

-To read more about his feelings on the occasion and to apply for his role, check out his blog.
+Oxfam's From Poverty to Power maestro, Duncan Green, is moving to a new post of Senior Strategic Advisor.
+Congrats, Duncan!
+To read more about his feelings on the occasion and to apply for his role, check out his bl...

 Monday, 22 August 2011